You are here

 Summary of the Latest Assessment

-The 2017 assessment suggested that the stock remains at a low state, estimated to be 13% of the initial spawning stock biomass, and below the level to produce maximum sustainable yield.
-There has been improvement since previous stock assessments which indicated the stock was at 5.5% of original biomass in 2011 and 9% in 2014.
-The total biomass of SBT aged 10 and over relative to initial is estimated to be 11%, which is an increase from the estimate of 5% in 2011 and 7% in 2014.
-The current fishing mortality rate is below the level associated with maximum sustainable yield.
+The 2017 assessment suggested that the stock remains at a low state, estimated to be 13% (11-17 80% P.I.) of the initial spawning stock biomass, and below the level to produce maximum sustainable yield (MSY).
+There has been improvement since previous stock assessments which indicated the stock was at 5% (3-8%) of original biomass in 2011 and 9% (7- 12%) in 2014.
+There are positive estimates of earlier rebuilding of the stock than anticipated in 2011, because fishing mortality rate estimates are below the level associated with MSY.

 Summary of indicators

-- Indicators of age 4+ SBT CPUE from the New Zealand domestic longline fishery increased in 2016.
+- Indicators of aggregated CPUE from the New Zealand domestic longline fishery increased in 2017.

-- Recent Japanese longline CPUE indicators suggest that the current stock levels for the 4, 5, and 6&7 age groups are well above the historically lowest levels observed in the late 1980s or the mid-2000s.
-The CPUE indices for age 8-11 group have increased steadily since 2011.
+- The Japanese longline CPUE indicators suggest that the current stock levels for 4, 5 and 6 - 7 age groups are well above the historically lowest levels observed in the late 1980s or the mid-2000s.
+The CPUE indices for the age 8-11 group show some decreases in recent years.
 The indices for age class 12+ have declined gradually since 2011.
+This decline may relate to very low cohorts of 1999 to 2001.

-The review of indicators did not suggest any need for change to the conclusions drawn from the 2017 assessment.
-Overall there are signs of higher recruitment in recent years and there are some consistent positive trends in the age-based longline CPUE estimates.
-This suggests that there may be some relatively strong cohorts moving through the fishery, though they have yet to contribute to the spawning stock.
-The ESC noted that increased recruitment is of itself not necessarily indicative of increased spawning stock biomass.
+The review of indicators did not suggest a need to change conclusions from those drawn in 2017.
+Overall, there is a low trolling (piston-line) index of age 1 in 2018, mixed signals of higher recruitment in recent years, and there are some consistent positive trends in the age-based longline CPUE estimates.
+There may be several relatively strong cohorts moving through the fishery, although these have yet to contribute to the spawning stock.
+The ESC noted that increased recruitment is not necessarily indicative of increased spawning stock biomass.
 The ESC noted that it will take a few more years before there is sufficient data to confirm the recent apparent strong recruitments evident in the aerial survey.

 Annual Review of implementation of the CCSBT Management Procedure

-In 2017 the ESC evaluated whether there are events, or observations, that are outside the range for which the Management Procedure was tested and the implications of this for TAC setting.
-The scope of this evaluation covered input data to the Management Procedure (CPUE and aerial survey data), the question of unaccounted mortality, reported catch, length and age of Indonesian catches on the spawning ground and the results of reconditioning of the CCSBT Operating Models.
-The ESC concluded there was no reason to take action to modify the 2018 TAC recommendation in relation to its review of exceptional circumstances.
+The ESC evaluated whether there are events, or observations, that are outside the range for which the management procedure was tested and the implications of this for TAC setting.
+The scope of this evaluation covered input data to the Management Procedure (CPUE and the absence of aerial survey data for 2018), the question of unaccounted mortality, reported catch and length and age of Indonesian catches on the spawning ground, the higher productivity of the stock noted in 2017, and the update to historical CPUE data in 2018.
+Following the meta-rule review of exceptional circumstances, the ESC concluded there was no reason to take action to modify the 2019 TAC recommendation.